KDE/documentation-develop-kde-org/content/docs/packaging/flatpak/publishing.md

 If you are not a KDE Developer you can fork the repository, add the manifest (either via web interface or via git), and create a merge request (MR).
 This process is [described in the wiki](https://community.kde.org/Infrastructure/GitLab), and requires you to create an account over [Identity](https://identity.kde.org/) first.
 The MR will then undergo a straightforward review process before being added.

 {{< alert title="Note" color="info" >}}
 The old way of building nightly Flatpaks on Binary Factory (Jenkins) with manifests hosted in https://invent.kde.org/packaging/flatpak-kde-applications is deprecated and no longer supported.
-You should move your manifests to the application repository as descriped above.
+You should move your manifests to the application repository as described above.
 {{< /alert >}}

 ## Publishing on Flathub